sciZer0/7/v/README.md

 We should form Creator Thanksgiving Culture in order to give thanks in tokens (donations) to creators of ideas and code.<br>

-Summarizing, when people create something, there must be absolute freedom for everyone to surpass it.
-To improve it.
+Summarizing, when people create something, there must be absolute freedom for everyone to surpass it — to improve it.

 <p>&nbsp</p>